stanford-oval/cs294-homework-workdir/hw1/README.md

 ```

 The first command, will call 3 commands `process-schemaorg`, `normalize-data`, `trim-class` in Genie.
-It takes the source data and check with the schema.org ontology (in `schema.jsonld`), and produce a Thingpedia manifest
+It takes the source data, checks the schema.org ontology (in `schema.jsonld`), and produces a Thingpedia manifest
 that only contains the subset of classes and properties in schema.org that are used in your source data.
 The result manifest is stored in `schema.tt`.